usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 1. Review the short scenario provided.

-2. Reflect on the following questions:
+2. Reflect on the following questions:  <br>
-    - What were the main user challenges the agency discovered?
+    - What were the main user challenges the agency discovered?  <br>
-    - How did HCD methods help address these challenges?
+    - How did HCD methods help address these challenges?  <br>
-    - What was the outcome of the redesign?
+    - What was the outcome of the redesign?  <br>
-    - How did it improve equity or accessibility?
+    - How did it improve equity or accessibility?<br>

 3. Write a short response in the course discussion area.